nanvix/nanvix/README.md

 The script above accepts some optional parameters to configure bochs.
 Please, run `bash tools/run/run.sh --help` for more details.

+## Documentation

+See [the documentation](./doc/README.md) for an overview about the Nanvix system and detailed information.

 ## License and Maintainers

 Nanvix is a free software that is under the GPL V3 license and is